 Day 9: Akureyri and Siglufjorður

 Spend the morning exploring Akureyri, Iceland’s second city.
 Despite its status, Akureyri is pretty small and is easily seen in a few hours.
 In the summer months the botanical garden is beautiful and provides a change in scenery.
 It’s a rare place in Iceland where you can let the kids run around without worrying that they’ll fall off a cliff or something.
 The cafe here is nice but prices are shocking!

 Day 10 to 11: Siglufjorður to Stykissholmur

 It’s a long way from Siglufjorður to the Snaefellsness peninsula.
 We managed to do this leg of the ring road in another long day of driving (5 hours) but you can stop for the night along the way if it’s too far.
 If we’d had longer in Iceland we’d have stopped about halfway.
-Three interesting stops broke up the long journey, and of course the scenery helped too.
+Three interesting stops broke up our long journey, and of course the scenery helped too.

 If you’d like to break the journey into two days, you can stay near Hvammstangi and try to spot seals nearby.
 Stop in at the Icelandic Seal Centre in the town where you can get some pointers.
 There are also some interesting things to find on the nearby beaches, like the rock formation of Hvítserkur (above), so there are plenty of options to fill another day.